Bruschetta Three Ways

-In the past when I haven’t been felling well my cat, Bounce, has looked at me with eyes that said, ‘Why are you being such a loser mom?
+In the past when I haven’t been feeling well my cat, Bounce, has looked at me with eyes that said, ‘Why are you being such a loser mom?
 Let’s play!’.
 But this time she curled up next to me in bed for most of the day.
 I think she’s maturing.

-I’ve been drinking oodles of diet ginger ale, tea and soup.
+I’ve been drinking oodles of diet ginger ale, tea, and soup.
 One bad thing about liking to cook is that it ruins canned soups for you and when you’re home alone and sick the idea of simply opening a can of chicken noodle soup for dinner sounds wonderful.
 And then you taste it and its all salt, mushy noodles, and more salt.
 This morning I finally had the energy to get up and make split pea soup.
-So much better but I didn’t have the energy to take pictures so its not going to be on the blog any time soon.
+So much better but I didn’t have the energy to take pictures so it’s not going to be on the blog anytime soon.

 To start off with ordered the bruschetta, roast asparagus, and grilled artichokes.
 I’d assumed the portions would be small.
 In NYC they’re usually pretty tiny but not at Pelican Hill.
-I could have make a whole meal with just the bruschetta.
+I could have made a whole meal with just the bruschetta.
 The bruschetta came with three topping; burrata cheese, wild mushrooms with herbs, and fresh tomato.

 The burrata bruschetta was my favorite but that’s probably because I adore creamy cheeses.
 The tomatoes topping made me jealous because their tomatoes were so much better than the ones I can get on the East coast especially this early in the spring.
 The mushrooms were good in that way that mushrooms that have been cooked in lots of butter always are.

-When I made the bruschetta myself the only disappoint was that the tomato topping was a little flat.
+When I made the bruschetta myself the only disappointment was that the tomato topping was a little flat.
 Without garden ripened tomatoes its impossible to make a great tomato dish but maybe I’ll try again later in the summer.

 The burrata and the tomato bruschetta topping are super simple and easy to prepare.
 The mushrooms take a little longer but they’re well worth it.